Email: | |

 Quick Links: |

-About me: I am a professor of Computer Science at Harvard University, and a member of the Harvard SEAS Theory of Computing group.
+I am a professor of Computer Science at Harvard University, and a member of the Harvard SEAS Theory of Computing group.
 Previously, I was a principal researcher at Microsoft Research New England, and before that I was an associate professor (with tenure) at Princeton University’s Computer Science department.
 I hold a Ph.D from the Weizmann Institute of Science, and was a postdoctoral fellow at the Institute for Advanced Study in Princeton.
-See also short biography and CV.

 DUS: I am co director of undergraduate studies (DUS) of Computer Science at Harvard together with Prof. Stephen Chong.
 Please email cs-dus@seas.harvard.edu for any DUS related matters.
 For information about the Computer Science concentration at Harvard see the page csadvising.seas.harvard.edu.
 See also my contact information and office hours.

 Current activities: Member of the editorial board of the Theory of Computing Journal (ToC) and the Electronic Colloquium of Computational Complexity.
-Member of the Committee for the Advancement of Theoretical Computer Science (CATCS).
-I am a memberof the scientific board of the Simons Institute for the Theory of Computing.
-I am a co organizer of the Harvard Machine Learning Theory seminar.
-Board member and co organizer of Addis Coder.
+I am a member of the scientific board of the Simons Institute for the Theory of Computing.
+I am a co organizer of the Harvard Machine Learning Foundations seminar and a steering committee member and associate faculty of the Kempner Institute for the Study of Natural and Artificial Intelligence.
+Board member and co organizer of Addis Coder as well as Jam Coders.
+I am also a member of the advisory board of the wonderful Quanta magazine.
 See my CV for past activities.

-Former students: Sharon Goldberg (co advised with Jennifer Rexford), David Xiao (co advised with Avi Wigderson), Mohammad Mahmoody, Moritz Hardt.
+Former students: Yueqi Sheng, Sharon Goldberg (co advised with Jennifer Rexford), David Xiao (co advised with Avi Wigderson), Mohammad Mahmoody, Moritz Hardt, Zhixian Lei, Preetum Nakkiran (co-advised with Madhu Sudan), Yamini Bansal (co-advised with David Cox), Chi-Ning Chou, Prayaag Venkat, Gal Kaplun.

 Former postdocs: Benny Applebaum, Thomas Holenstein, Guy Rothblum, Tselil Schramm.